 4.2 Limitation on Amount of Damages.
 The Company’s maximum liability arising out of or in any way connected to this Agreement shall not exceed the fees paid by Customer pursuant to this Agreement during the twelve (12) months preceding the claim.

 5.1 Term of Engagement, Renewals and Price Adjustments.
 The Term of the Agreement shall be stated in the Order Form (the “Initial Term”).
 Unless otherwise stated in the Order Form, at the end of each term, the Agreement shall automatically renew for successive terms equal in duration to the Initial Term (each a “Renewal Term”) unless either party provides written notice to the other party of its election to terminate the Agreement at least thirty (30) days prior to the end of the then-current term.
-After the Initial Term, whichever is longer, the fee for Services purchased shall be subject to an annual increase at a rate of seven percent (7%) per annum to be calculated at the time of renewal.
+After the Initial Term, the fee for Services purchased shall be subject to an annual increase at a rate of seven (7%) percent per annum to be calculated at the time of renewal.

 5.2 Termination for Breach.
 Either party may terminate this Agreement at any time upon written notice to the other if the other: (a) is in material breach of this Agreement and the breaching party fails to remedy the breach within thirty (30) days after receiving written notice identifying the material breach to be cured; or (b) is subject to an order or a resolution for its liquidation, administration, winding-up or dissolution (otherwise than for the purposes of a reconstruction), or has an administrative or other receiver, trustee, liquidator, administrator or similar officer appointed over all or any substantial part of its assets.